We cover over 25 separate classes of drugs and the most common interactions to be aware of before using CBD.

 Beta-blockers target the heart directly.
 They reduce the heart rate and the strength of each contraction.
 This puts less pressure on the arteries to reduce blood pressure overall.

 CBD isn’t likely to interact with beta-blockers directly but may compete for metabolism in the liver and could cause blood pressure to dip too low due to the similarities in effects.

 Calcium channel blockers work by reducing the amount of calcium that enters the heart’s muscle cells.
 Calcium is required for the muscles to contract, so by reducing the concentrations of calcium in the heart cells; these medications can reduce the contractile force of the heart muscle.

 Reducing the contractile power of the heart reduces systolic blood pressure in a similar way to beta-blocker medications.

-CBD doesn’t interact with calcium channel blockers directly but may cause blood pressure to dip too low (theoretical).
-It’s not common for people taking calcium channel blockers to experience negative interactions with CBD.
+CBD may slow the metabolism of calcium channel blockers, and could theoretically cause blood pressure to dip too low.
+With that said, it’s not common for people taking calcium channel blockers to experience negative interactions with CBD.

 Central agonists do the same job as an alpha-blocker — preventing or reducing the contractility of the arteries to reduce blood pressure.
 They use a completely different mechanism and are usually prescribed if alpha-blockers don’t work.

 CBD may interact with these medications because of the similarities in effects.
-However, side-effects of using these two medication classes are uncommon.
+However, the side effects of using these two medication classes are uncommon.